MoAmr/javaee-webservices/README.md

 --------------------------------------------------------------------------

-# How to generate SOAP WSDl files by JAX-WS Maven Plugin in order to consume your SOAP webservice?
+# How to generate SOAP WSDL files by JAX-WS Maven Plugin in order to consume your SOAP webservice?

 <h5>mvn jaxws:wsimport</h5>